 About

 I’m currently a KTP Associate (a special kind of postdoc) for both University of Leeds and TurinTech AI, and I’m working on cutting-edge compiler and LLM-based techniques for code optimization.
-At the University of Leeds, I am a member of the DSS research group and supervised by Prof Jie Xu, and Prof Zheng Wang.
+At the University of Leeds, I am a member of the DSS Research Group and supervised by Prof Jie Xu, and Prof Zheng Wang.
 Moreover, at TurinTech AI, I’m a member of the Data Science team, which is led by Dr Fan Wu and Dr Paul Brookes.

-I completed my PhD degree in May 2024 in the Department of Computer Science at Loughborough University.
+I completed my PhD degree in Dec 2024 in the Department of Computer Science at Loughborough University.
 I’m very honored to be a member of the IDEAS Labotory and be supervised by Dr Tao Chen during my doctoral study.

 My key research interests are in deep learning for software performance prediction.
 I’m passionate about this field because it has the potential to revolutionize the way we develop software.